davidhartsough/writings/src/markdown/racism-kills.md

 #### Neighborhood design

-If you happen to be in charge of defining the grid system for roads and residential areas, then you should take [Nate Silver's advice](https://www.ted.com/talks/nate_silver_does_racism_affect_how_you_vote) and design neighborhoods with a deliberate layout and arrangement that facilitates positive interactions between families and groups.
-(And you should try to prevent [Whitopias, as Rich Benjamin would describe them](https://www.ted.com/talks/rich_benjamin_my_road_trip_through_the_whitest_towns_in_america).)
+If you happen to be in charge of defining the grid system for roads and residential areas, then you should take [Nate Silver's advice](https://www.ted.com/talks/nate_silver_does_racism_affect_how_you_vote) and design neighborhoods with a deliberate layout and arrangement that facilitates positive interactions between families and groups of differing races and incomes.
+(And you should try to prevent ["Whitopias", as Rich Benjamin would describe them](https://www.ted.com/talks/rich_benjamin_my_road_trip_through_the_whitest_towns_in_america).)

 #### Mindful brain training